 SOI related - elements that are contributing to descriptions of the core assertions about the system of interest.
-This stereotype can be added to any SysML model element (usually an entire package) to emphasize the importance of this package for cybersecurity risk assessments.
-This stereotype is semantically redundant because the use of the specific SPECTRA stereotypes entails that the corresponding elements are SOI related.
-The use of this stereotype does not force the interpretation of other (e.g. unmarked) elements as "Not SOI related".
+This metadata element can be added to any SysML model element (usually an entire package) to emphasize the importance of this package for cybersecurity risk assessments.
+This metadata is semantically redundant because the use of the specific SPECTRA metadata entails that the corresponding elements are SOI related.
+The use of this metadata does not force the interpretation of other (e.g. unmarked) elements as "Not SOI related".